jorge-martinez-gil/efficient-edge-embeddings/README.md

 **E*3** provides a practical framework to benchmark and optimize embedding models specifically for hardware with limited compute and power budgets.

-By measuring actual inference latency and estimating energy usage, E*3 applies a **multi-objective evolutionary search** to identify the strongest trade-offs between speed, efficiency, and embedding quality.
+The rationale behind measuring actual inference latency and estimating energy usage is to apply a **multi-objective evolutionary search** to identify the strongest trade-offs between speed, efficiency, and embedding quality.

-> **Core Value:** Move beyond theoretical FLOPs.
-E*3 benchmarks on *your* actual hardware to find the sweet spot between `int4` speed and `fp32` accuracy.

 ---